 NASD believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act, which requires, among other things, that the Association's rules must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
-In light of recent regulatory developments in the securities markets, NASD believes the proposed rule change will enhance the efficiency of the NASD arbitration forum, by providing a better mechanism to process new claims expeditiously, which, in turn, will help to manage and facilitate the anticipated increase in arbitration filings effectively.
+In light of recent regulatory developments in the securities markets, NASD believes the proposed rule change will enhance the efficiency of the NASD arbitration forum, by providing a better mechanism to process new claims expeditiously.